MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Wait-Process.md

 ```

 ## DESCRIPTION

-The **Wait-Process** cmdlet waits for one or more running processes to be stopped before accepting input.
+The `Wait-Process` cmdlet waits for one or more running processes to be stopped before accepting
-In the Windows PowerShell console, this cmdlet suppresses the command prompt until the processes are stopped.
+input.
+In the PowerShell console, this cmdlet suppresses the command prompt until the processes are
-You can specify a process by process name or process ID (PID), or pipe a process object to **Wait-Process**.
+stopped.
+You can specify a process by process name or process ID (PID), or pipe a process object to
+`Wait-Process`.

-**Wait-Process** works only on processes running on the local computer.
+`Wait-Process` works only on processes running on the local computer.

 ## EXAMPLES